jasminehong2392/hongljasmine-recipes/README.md

 We looked at the distribution of number of steps('n_steps') and the distribution of number of ingredients('n_ingredients') <br>

-The distributuon is skewed right  with the max count being 8, meaning that more most recipes have n_ingredients .
+The distributionn has a bell shaped curved and is skewed right  with the max count of n_ingredients being 8.
+This means that most recipes have
-<iframe
-  src="assets/un1_analysis.html"
-  width="600"
-  height="400"
-  frameborder="0"
-></iframe>
+8 ingredients .

 <br>